-Abortion move to test Theresa May's government
+UK government to give Northern Irish women abortion funding

 In return, the UK government has pledged an extra £1 billion ($1.2bn) investment over the next two years, in addition to the £500 million ($600m) it had already committed.

-Critics of the deal have wondered whether it will leave the women of Northern Ireland without the chance of overturning existing legislation surrounding abortion given May's tenuous hold on power.
+Critics of the deal have wondered whether it would leave the women of Northern Ireland without the chance of overturning existing legislation surrounding abortion given May's tenuous hold on power.

-The Prime Minister could face embarrassment, with some Conservative lawmakers expected to vote for the amendment.
-Peter Bottomley, a Conservative, has signed the amendment, while others have voiced their support for it.

-"It's wrong that women in Northern Ireland don't have the same access to abortion as women in England, Wales and Scotland, and the High Court has ruled this law contravenes human rights law -- which is a responsibility of the UK government, not a devolved matter.

-"When will the government be making a statement to say how this wrong will be put right?"

-The amendment comes on the same day as a ruling from Northern Ireland's highest court that changes to abortion laws should be made by Northern Ireland's Stormont Assembly, rather than the courts.
+The move comes on the same day as a ruling from Northern Ireland's highest court that changes to abortion laws should be made by Northern Ireland's Stormont Assembly, rather than the courts.

 Belfast's Court of Appeal was asked to decide whether to uphold two high court rulings made in 2015 and 2016 that the existing laws breached a woman's right to privacy under European law.